A digital signage system can be broken down into three parts:

 Rise Vision makes the software and content part easy being that Rise Vision digital signage content management software is trusted by over 9,000 organizations and 3,000 schools worldwide.
 As experts in digital signage, we’d like to help guide you through, specifically, the hardware part of procuring a digital signage system.

 In this guide, we’re going to navigate you through how to choose the right hardware options so that your digital signage set up process is as painless and trouble-free as can be.
 So, let’s get started!

-A digital signage media player is a specially designed compact computer that’s intended to operate digital signage 24 hours a day, 7 days a week.
+A digital signage media player is a computer that’s intended to operate digital signage.
 All the components used within the media player have been chosen for being high-quality and specifically for their endurance characteristics.

 Raspberry Pi, Chromebits, or consumer computers can be used as digital signage media players.
 They are best used for less demanding digital signage, such as running for a limited number of hours per day, or if you're showing basic content such as images and text.

 We recommend purchasing a digital signage media player that has been pre-configured with your desired operating system.
 The following OS-ready media players will operate your digital signage system out of the box:

 Chrome OS Media Player: AOPEN Chromebox Commercial 2